godobject/bit_set/README.md

     rake spec

-If something goes wrong you should be noticed through failing examples.
+If something goes wrong you should be notified through failing examples.

 Usage
 -----